-- 4.2.1 The necessary time and facilities shall be made available to complete all applicable procedures and to maintain the condition of the items under examination. - 4.2.2 Appropriate light source(s) to distinguish fine detail shall be available.
+4.2.1 The necessary time and facilities shall be made available to complete all applicable procedures and to maintain the condition of the items under examination.

+4.2.2 Appropriate light source(s) to distinguish fine detail shall be available.
 Natural, incandescent, fluorescent, light emitting diode (LED), or fiber optic lighting sources are generally used.
 These may include transmitted, side, and vertical incident lighting.
-Gooseneck lighting may prove beneficial. - 4.2.3 Optical or digital magnification necessary to resolve fine detail shall be available.
-The magnification level and the equipment used to observe the feature(s) should be recorded.
-Gooseneck microscope or stand may be useful for examination of machine parts. - 4.2.4 Image capture device(s) capable of sufficient resolution to record accurate detail shall be available.
-The equipment used and the resolution needed to observe the feature(s) should be recorded. - 4.2.5 Measuring devices shall be available; these include paper micrometer, typewriter grids, rulers, or magnifiers with reticle patterns. - 4.2.6 Checkwriter classification reference materials sufficient to aid in the determination of manufacturer, dating information, and model differentiation should be available. - 4.2.7 Other equipment or devices generally used in the forensic document examination discipline that should be available for the examination of mechanical checkwriters, as deemed appropriate by the FDE (e.g., hand tools).
+Gooseneck lighting may prove beneficial.

+4.2.3 Optical or digital magnification necessary to resolve fine detail shall be available.
+The use of magnification and the equipment used to observe the critical feature(s) shall be recorded.
+Gooseneck microscope or stand may be useful for examination of machine parts.

+4.2.4 Image capture device(s) capable of sufficient resolution to record accurate detail shall be available.
+The equipment used to document the critical feature(s) shall be recorded.

+4.2.5 Measuring devices shall be available; these include paper micrometer, typewriter grids, rulers, or magnifiers with reticle patterns.

+4.2.6 Checkwriter classification reference materials sufficient to aid in the determination of manufacturer, dating information, and model differentiation shall be available.

+4.2.7 Other equipment or devices generally used in the forensic document examination discipline that should be available for the examination of mechanical checkwriters, as deemed appropriate by the FDE (e.g., hand tools).